Baldur's Gate: Dark Alliance

 Baldur's Gate: Dark Alliance is a 2001 action role-playing video game developed by Snowblind Studios and published by Interplay Entertainment subsidiary Black Isle Studios for the PlayStation 2 and the Xbox consoles, with High Voltage Software handling the GameCube port and Magic Pockets developing the Game Boy Advance version.
 CD Projekt was developing a version for Microsoft Windows, which was ultimately cancelled.

 The game is set in the Forgotten Realms campaign setting of Dungeons & Dragons, and the gameplay is based on the rules of Dungeons & Dragons 3rd Edition, which were released in 2000.
 It is the first video game to implement the real time application of the new rules.
 It is also the first game in the Baldur's Gate series released on consoles as opposed to just PC and Mac.

 Dark Alliance was well received on all four platforms, with the PlayStation 2 version going on to win the Academy of Interactive Arts & Sciences award for "Console Role-Playing Game of the Year" (2002).
 A sequel, Baldur's Gate: Dark Alliance II, was released in 2004 for non-Nintendo consoles.
 A third game was planned, but was cancelled early in development due to legal problems, and the closure of Black Isle Studios after Interplay went bankrupt.
-In 2021, a 4K port of Dark Alliance was released for the Xbox One, PlayStation 4, PlayStation 5, Xbox Series X/S, Nintendo Switch and PC, and in 2023, ports for iOS and Android mobile devices were released.
+In 2021, a 4K port of Dark Alliance was released for the PlayStation 4, Xbox One, Nintendo Switch, and PC, and in 2023, ports for iOS and Android mobile devices were released.